szorfein/puppet/README.md

   ntp::use_tor: false
 ```

-Will use only `https`, if `tor` is `true`, it use address like `http://dds6qkxpwdeubwucdiaord2xgbbeyds25rbsgr73tbfpqpt4a6vjwsyd.onion` or `https://3g2upl4pq6kufc4m.onion`.
+Will use only `https`, if `tor` is `true`, it use address like `http://dds6qkxpwdeubwucdiaord2xgbbeyds25rbsgr73tbfpqpt4a6vjwsyd.onion`.

 ## First launch